Harshith-Reddy11/Mini-AI-Projects/README.md

 ## 🤝 Contributions

-This repository is intended for personal learning and open collaboration.
+This repository is intended for personal learning and open collaboration!!
 Feel free to suggest improvements or raise issues.

 ---